Lesser Horseshoe Bat

 Geography

-The species can be found in western Ireland and south-west Britain, with some larger populations in parts of Germany and the Bavarian foothills of the Alps.
-Rhinolophus hipposideros is widely distributed in the Mediterranean area, occurring in North Africa and on most larger islands to Asia Minor and around the Black Sea.
-In Asia, it can be found in Kashmir, the Near East, Iran, Iraq and the Arabian Peninsula, as well as part of East Africa.
+Lesser horseshoe bats occur in western Ireland and southwest Britain, with some larger populations in parts of Germany and the Bavarian foothills of the Alps.
+They are widespread in the Mediterranean area, occurring in North Africa and on most larger islands to Asia Minor and around the Black Sea.
+In Asia, they can be found in Kashmir, the Near East, Iran, Iraq, and the Arabian Peninsula, as well as part of East Africa.
+Lesser horseshoe bats live in warmer regions in foothills and highlands, in particular wooded areas or areas of limestone, where they roost in caves.
+These bats don't migrate but travel between their summer and winter roosts which are typically located between 5 and 10 kilometers (3-6 miles).

 Climate zones